qnkhuat/learn/rustos/NOTE.md

 - Load font

-# Chapter 3 - VGA text mode
+# Post 3 - VGA text mode

 ## Summary
 Learn about how do we programmatically print characters to a display